djdevin/Rec-Room-2025-Patch/README.md

 - API Redirection
 - Better Dump

-This is compatiable with the build 19/07/25 (19th July 2025) which is also vanadium's exact build ^^
+This is compatiable with the build 19/07/25 (19th July 2025) (which is also vanadium's exact build)

 so uhhh yeah have fun with it ig.